 Degree Requirements

 GPA Credits 12 credits

 Total Credits 60 credits

+Other Admission to doctoral can- didacy

-Other Candidacy examination
+Candidacy examination

 Doctoral dissertation

 For the degree of doctor of philosophy, the student is expected to complete a minimum of 60 total credit hours.
 This is composed of at least 12 credit hours of coursework and the remainder as dissertation research.
 The student must pass a comprehensive candidacy examination consisting of both an oral and a written examination.
 After the student is admitted to candidacy, he or she must then defend and submit a written dissertation.